 Showing Nature Center Hours.
-Sunfish Lake Park is open dawn to dusk, gate closes at 9 PM
+Sunfish Lake Park is open sunrise to Sunset.

 Details:

-Sunfish Lake Park in Lake Elmo is a 284-acre natural area with historical and ecological significance to the area.
-Families will enjoy exploring, hiking, birding and visiting the Sally Manzara Nature Center and play area.
+Sunfish Lake Park is a 284-acre natural area managed by the City of Lake Elmo with historical and ecological significance to the area.
+Kids, families and people of all ages will enjoy exploring, hiking, birding and visiting the Sally Manzara Nature Center and play area.

-Walk, Bike or Ski the nine miles of trails.
-Lake Elmo has a map of trails here.
+Walk, Bike, Snowshoe or Ski the nine miles of trails.
+Note that some do not allow pedestrians.
 Bring your phone to scan QR codes on trail markers to learn more about the natural features of the park.
+There is also a compass on each trail marker.

 In the Winter, snowshoe (with free loaners), cross country ski, fat-tire bike, play in the snow, and/or sled.
 Then stop by the nature center for a free hot coffee or hot chocolate.